LayerNext/docs/docs/10-AI-advanced-features/03-embedding-generation.md

 ## Working with Generated Embeddings

-Once you've successfully generated embeddings for your image collection, these can be utilized within Metalake for a range of applications, each enhancing your machine learning workflow.
+Once you've successfully generated embeddings for your image collection, these can be utilized within MetaLake for a range of applications, each enhancing your machine learning workflow.
 Detailed descriptions of these applications are provided below.

 #### Viewing Embeddings of a Specified Image Set

-When generating embeddings for a collection using our SDK, you can visualize these embeddings in a graph within Metalake.
+When generating embeddings for a collection using our SDK, you can visualize these embeddings in a graph within MetaLake.
 To do this, first select the collection for which you've generated embeddings.
 Then, navigate to the 'Analytics' tab located in the upper right corner.
 From the appearing toolbar, choose the 'Embedding Graph' icon to display your embeddings in the graph.
 We store your embeddings in our vector database, maintaining the original dimensions of the generated embeddings, typically 1024-length vectors if embeddings are generated from the default model.
 However, for 2D graphical representation, we apply Principal Component Analysis (PCA) for dimensionality reduction.
 Consequently, the data visualized in these embedding graphs are the reduced-dimension versions of your original embeddings.

 Let's explore the potential applications of these embeddings.